laurent4la/cv_image_captioning/README.md

 Simple image captioning system to automatically describe the content of an image using a Sequence to Sequence model

+Note:

+The pretrained folder contains a different version that could be directly implemented.
+Check "the "pretrained/README.md #usage" section for steps to implement this solution. which comes from this project: https://github.com/yunjey/pytorch-tutorial/tree/master/tutorials/03-advanced/image_captioning

 ## Model
 The model implemented is based on Show and Tell: A Neural Image Caption Generator.

 LSTM model combined with a CNN image embedder and word embeddings.

 ## Training
 At every time step, we look at the current caption word as input and combine it with the hidden state of the LSTM cell to produce an output.